 Balfour Beatty's business processes are used to identify potential risks and opportunities for the business.
 Management systems are in place to control some of the aforementioned risks and in addition the Group is subject to external audits undertaken by third parties.

 Scope 1 and 2 GHG emissions are also externally assured (see page 40) to ensure that the data is correct.

 Principal risks continued

-Legacy pension liabilities Build to Last pillar:

-No change to risk → Lean
+Legacy pension liabilities Build to Last pillar: Owner: No change to risk → Lean The Board

-Risk description What impact it might have